learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

-# Practice

-## Objectives
-You will be able to:
-* Understand and explain what Pandas Series and DataFrames are and how they differ from dictionaries and lists
-* Create Series & DataFrames from dictionaries and lists
-* Manipulate columns in DataFrames (df.rename, df.drop)
-* Manipulate the index in DataFrames (df.reindex, df.drop, df.rename)
-* Manipulate column datatypes

-# Rename all the columns to lower case
+## Rename all the columns to lower case

 ```python